rreece/MyAtlasAnalysisProject/README.md

 Users should mainly have to implement something like `MyAnalysisAlgorithm` and its functions, inheritting the basic helpers and overhead from `MyAnalysisBaseAlgorithm`, which should not require much if any edits.
-Please see the comments marked `USER TODO` in `MyAnalysisPackage/MyAnalysisAlgorithm.h` and `Root/MyAnalysisAlgorithm.cxx`.
+Please see the comments marked "`USER TODO`" in `MyAnalysisPackage/MyAnalysisAlgorithm.h` and `Root/MyAnalysisAlgorithm.cxx`.